 Courses that have the audit option available may be changed from credit to audit (or audit to credit) status prior to the add/drop deadline without the permission of the instructor.
 Changes after the add/drop deadline can be made with approval by the instructor until the last day for student-initiated withdrawals.

 Undergraduates only — The credit/no-credit option encourages students to explore areas of interest not necessarily related to their major.
-This option may be used for one undesignated elective (an elective that is not specifically required for your major) each semester.
-The deadline for choosing the credit/no-credit option is the third Friday after the first day of instruction for a semester.
-The instructor does not know your status in the course, and you complete the course the same way as other students in the class.
-Credit for the course is awarded if your performance is at the C- grade level or higher; if your performance falls below that level, the course will not appear on your academic record.
+This option may be used for one undesignated elective (an elective that is not specifically required for the student's major) each semester.
+The deadline for choosing the credit/no-credit option is the third Friday after the first day of instruction in a semester.
+The instructor does not know the student's status in the course, and the course is completed the same way as other students in the class.
+Credit for the course is awarded if the student's performance is at the C- grade level or higher; if the performance falls below that level, the course will not appear on the student's academic record.
 In either case, the course will not be included in any GPA calculations.
 If credit is granted, a CR grade will be entered for the course.